spire-labs/self-pylon-demo/README.md

    - Source: "Deploy from a branch"
    - Branch: `main`
    - Folder: `/docs`
+   - **For custom domain**: Enter your custom domain (e.g., `human.spire.dev`) in the "Custom domain" field

 Your unified app will be available at:
-- `https://yourusername.github.io/self-pylon-demo/` (Unified frontend - complete flow in one app)
+- `https://your-custom-domain.com/` (if using custom domain with empty basePath)
+- `https://yourusername.github.io/self-pylon-demo/` (if using repository path with basePath set)

 **Note**:
-- The default basePath is `/self-pylon-demo` which matches the repository name for GitHub Pages
+- The default basePath is empty, which is suitable for custom domain deployment (e.g., `human.spire.dev`)
+- To use a repository path, set `NEXT_PUBLIC_BASE_PATH` to match your repository name
 - Only the unified frontend (`unified-web`) is deployed by default.
 The legacy separate frontends (`attest-web` and `claim-web`) are deprecated and no longer deployed automatically.
 - The basePath is configured in `apps/unified-web/next.config.mjs` and can be overridden with the `NEXT_PUBLIC_BASE_PATH` environment variable